sourcegraph/about/blogposts/announcing-sourcegraph-3.12.md

   <p style="text-align: center"><a href="https://vimeo.com/386036051" target="_blank">View on Vimeo</a></p>
 </p>

 When rolling out organization-wide changes, it is desirable to review campaigns with your teammates.
-Automation campaigns can now be created and saved as drafts prior to publishing the campaign and creating changesets (i.e. pull requests) on your code hosts.
+Campaigns can now be created and saved as drafts prior to publishing the campaign and creating changesets (i.e. pull requests) on your code hosts.
 Changes can be published individually while in draft mode to verify the change with a subset of owners.

-Automation campaigns are in private beta, [apply to get early access](https://about.sourcegraph.com/contact/request-automation-demo/) to Automation for your organization.
+Code change management campaigns are in private beta.
+[Watch the campaigns screencasts](https://about.sourcegraph.com/product/code-change-management#see-it-in-action) to see what we have planned, and [apply for early access](https://about.sourcegraph.com/contact/request-code-change-management-demo/) to campaigns for your organization.

 ## Exclude archived Bitbucket Server repositories in queries